RaphaelBatagini/raphaelbatagini.github.io/README.md

 # Personal Blog

-This is a static blog built with Next.js, featuring articles written in Markdown with front matter specifications.
+This is a static blog template built with Next.js, featuring articles written in Markdown with front matter specifications.
 It leverages GitHub Actions and GitHub Pages for seamless deployment.
-The blog allows you to create and manage posts in the articles folder, and it utilizes front matter metadata for each article.
+The template allows you to create and manage posts in a separate repository, and it utilizes front matter metadata for each article.

+## Features

+- Markdown-based articles
+- GitHub integration for easy deployment
+- Customizable design using Tailwind CSS
+- Automatic image generation for post thumbnails and banners
+- Dynamic author information from GitHub profile

+## Getting Started

+Follow the step-by-step guide below to set up and deploy your personal blog.

-## Prerequisites
+### Prerequisites

-Before setting up and deploying the blog, ensure that you have the following:
+Before you begin, make sure you have the following:

 - Node.js (version 18 or higher) installed on your machine.

-## Setup
+- A GitHub account.

+### Step 1: Set Up the Project

 1. Clone the repository to your local machine: